BrownNPC/things.go/README.md

 # Usage

 1. Just copy and paste [things.go](./things.go) into a `things` folder in your project.
+2. add the tool to your project by adding the line `tool github.com/BrownNPC/things.go/cmd` in your `go.mod` file.

 2. Make a file such as `kinds.go` in the same folder and paste the follwing contents: